Meizu Note 9 With 48-Megapixel Rear Camera Launched in China

 Joining the growing list of the smartphone makers with 48-megapixel camera smartphones, Meizu on Wednesday introduced the new Note 9 phone in the Chinese market.
 The Meizu Note 9 features a dual camera setup on back, which houses a 48-megapixel sensor with f/1.7 lens and a 5-megapixel secondary sensor.
 Among other specifications, this waterdrop-style notch sporting phone comes with a 6.2-inch screen, up to 6GB of RAM, and a rear fingerprint sensor.
-The phone will be competing with the Redmi Note 7 in the country.
+The phone will be competing with the Redmi Note 7 and other phones with 48-megapixel rear shooters in the country.
+There is no word on the international launch of the phone right now.

 Meizu Note 9 price